Cyber Security Body of Knowledge (CyBOK) Training Course

 Advanced Java Security

-21 HoursEven experienced Java programmers may not fully grasp the various security services provided by Java, nor are they always aware of the specific vulnerabilities relevant to web applications developed in Java.
+21 HoursEven seasoned Java programmers do not necessarily master all the security services provided by Java, nor are they always aware of the vulnerabilities relevant to Java-based web applications.

-This course delves into the security components of Standard Java Edition and addresses security concerns in Java Enterprise Edition (JEE) and web services.
-Before discussing specific services, it covers the fundamentals of cryptography and secure communication.
-The course includes a variety of exercises on declarative and programmatic security techniques in JEE, as well as transport-layer and end-to-end security for web services.
-Practical exercises allow participants to explore the discussed APIs and tools firsthand.
+Besides introducing the security components of the Java Standard Edition, this course addresses security issues in the Java Enterprise Edition (JEE) and web services.
+The discussion of specific services begins with the foundations of cryptography and secure communication.
+Various exercises cover declarative and programmatic security techniques in JEE, while the course also discusses transport-layer and end-to-end security for web services.
+Participants will apply all components through practical exercises, allowing them to experiment with the discussed APIs and tools firsthand.

-The course also examines and explains the most common and severe programming flaws in the Java language and platform, along with web-related vulnerabilities.
-It covers both language-specific issues and problems arising from the runtime environment.
-Each vulnerability and associated attack is demonstrated through straightforward exercises, followed by recommended coding guidelines and mitigation techniques.
+The course also reviews and explains the most common and severe programming flaws in the Java language and platform, as well as web-related vulnerabilities.
+In addition to typical bugs made by Java developers, the security vulnerabilities covered include both language-specific issues and problems arising from the runtime environment.
+All vulnerabilities and the corresponding attacks are demonstrated through easy-to-understand exercises, followed by recommended coding guidelines and possible mitigation techniques.

 Participants attending this course will